BernardEpp/AngularComps/README.md

 # Angular Comps

 This is a repo on how to use some angular components.
+This is using the styles provided by semantic-ui.
+.
 This implements:

 - Routing and Modules